hyosung11/Launch-School/Courses/JS130/Lesson-2-Advanced-Concepts/notes_edited_20220723.md

 Once you enable strict mode, ***you can't disable it later*** in the same program or function.

 JavaScript enables strict mode automatically within the body of a `class`; there is no way to prevent that behavior.
 The same thing happens with JavaScript modules, which we'll discuss in a later assignment.

-If you haven't encountered JavaScript classes yet, you will do so later.

 *Strict mode is lexically scoped*; that is, it only applies to the code that enables it.
 For instance: